-One hot July day found me more tired than usual from the past night’s cerveza drinking and senorita chasing.
-Jack was no where around and I reclined on the couch, "just to rest my eyes for a moment."
+One hot July day found me more tired than usual from the past night’s Cerveza drinking and senorita chasing.
+Jack was nowhere around and I reclined on the couch, "just to rest my eyes for a moment."
 I awoke to a sound peculiar to the giant drilling rig: silence.
 Awakening instantly, I rushed outside to see the backs of every man on location running as fast as they could, through the dry Texas cornfield, away from the location that had suddenly gone deathly quiet.
 Every man except Mike, that is.

 Ten feet from me, he was moving faster than I had ever seen him move, twirling and closing valves, pulling levers, throwing switches.
 Finally, the diesel engines coughed, then sputtered, then again began circulating mud in the well.
 Seeing me looking, Mike grinned and walked over to the trailer door.
 As I stood with my mouth open and hands in my pocket, he pulled an old Zippo out of his pocket, fished a cigarette out of the pack in his shirt pocket, put it in his mouth and lit it.
 After a long, satisfying pull he looked at me and said, "Another thirty seconds and you and me would have been blown straight to hell."

-Mike didn’t elaborate but Jack did when he finally returned to location.
+Mike didn’t elaborate but Jack did when he finally returned to the location.
 "The gas pressure’s so high that the mud’s not heavy enough to contain it.
 As long as the mud pumps are working, it’s cycled out of the hole.
 If Mike hadn’t restarted them, the pressure would have blown ten thousand feet of drilling pipe straight up into the air and all over this corn field.
 It wouldn’t have been a pretty sight."

-Jack didn’t bother telling me how stupid I had been not to follow the roughnecks off the location.
+Jack didn’t bother telling me how stupid I had been not to follow the roughnecks off of the location.
 He didn’t have to because I’d already figured it out.
 That night Jack and I drank an extra Tecate for Mike, yet another unheralded oil patch hero that I’ve met, somewhere along the way.